 Emily Higbee has led research in domestic hot water use and modeling, resilient home design for extreme weather events, and facilitates Redwood Energy’s ongoing Zero Emissions Construction Guide Series.
 Emily is also the project manager of Redwood Energy’s CEC funded EPIC grant on Central Heat Pump Water Heater Load Flexibility and manages staff researcher projects that cover a wide range of topics on building electrification.

 Rebecca Hueckel is a Humboldt State graduate with a bachelors in Environmental Science: Climate and Energy and a minor in Scientific Diving.
 Climate change is a problem that needs to be addressed and she is proud to be helping the great minds of today find efficient, effective and practical solutions.
-Rebecca is dedicated to working on the innovative research that is being done to bring our new and retrofitted buildings to ZNE.
+As a Senior Staff Researcher, Rebecca is dedicated to advancing knowledge in the ZNE field for both new and retrofitted buildings.

-Hannah Cantrell is a Research Assistant at Redwood Energy, originally from Sacramento, California.
-She is a student-athlete studying Environmental Science with a focus in Energy and Climate, currently in her last year of undergraduate studies at Humboldt State University.
+Hannah Cantrell is a Staff Researcher at Redwood Energy.
+Originally from Sacramento, California, she is a student-athlete studying Environmental Science with a focus in Energy and Climate, and currently in her last year of undergraduate studies at Humboldt State University.

-Isabella Barrios Silva is an undergraduate architecture student at UNC Charlotte.
+Isabella Barrios Silva is an undergraduate architecture student at UNC Charlotte and a Staff Researcher at Redwood Energy.
 She has been working with professors, mentors, and professionals to investigate solar and sustainable strategies within the architecture field.
 She has also been involved in the NSF I-Corps convention in 2020 to learn about the marketplace within the solar industry and the feasibility of their BIPV facade in the marketplace.

-Anissa Stull is originally from San Diego, California.
-She is currently in her third year at Humboldt State University studying Environmental Resources Engineering.
+Anissa Stull is a Staff Researcher at Redwood Energy.
+Originally from San Diego, California, she is currently in her third year at Humboldt State University studying Environmental Resources Engineering.
 She is interested in all things renewable energy as well as all electric housing.